Ph.D., English, Cornell University, 2012

 - Modernism’s Metronome: Meter and Twentieth Century Poetics

-- Critical Rhythm, co-edited with Jonathan Culler (under review at Fordham UP)
+- Critical Rhythm, co-edited with Jonathan Culler (Fordham University Press 2019)

 - “Introduction” to Critical Rhythm, ed.
-Jonathan Culler and Ben Glaser (under review at Fordham UP)
+Jonathan Culler and Ben Glaser (Fordham University Press 2019)

 - “Folk Iambics, Intertextuality, and Sterling Brown’s Outline for the Study of the Poetry of American Negroes,” PMLA 129 no. 3 (May 2014)